content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-object oriented programming structure/8-java-inheritance-association-aggregation-and-composition.md

 -   The above example shows the **Aggregation** between Student and Address classes.
 -   You can see that in Student class i have declared a property of type Address to obtain student address.

-## 4.1 When use Aggregation?

--   Code reuse is also best achieved by aggregation when there is no is-a relationship.
--   Inheritance should be used only if the relationship is-a is maintained throughout the lifetime of the objects involved; otherwise, aggregation is the best choice.

 ## 5. Association vs Aggregation vs Composition